September’s ‘Playboy’ Playmate, Sophie O’Neil, Exposes All & Censors With A Strand Of Lavender

 “Every photo gets better and better!!” exclaimed a fan, who’s apparently been enjoying all of her newest posts.

 This isn’t to mention a prior Instagram post, which showed Sophie crouching on the ground.
 Again, she was in a meadow, except this time, there were purple flowers throughout.
 She propped herself up with her arms while sitting on her knees, and looked down for the shot.
-Her chest was left exposed again,
+Her chest was left exposed again.